How do babies and children sleep

 Know that if your little one has been sleeping in a certain way consistently for a few months and they suddenly blip, this is most likely developmental (unless you know of a particular trigger that has happened just before the sleep blip) or medical.

-Supporting your baby to fall asleep is biologically normal.
+Supporting your baby to sleep is biologically normal

 This includes nursing, rocking, and holding to sleep.
 Little ones are hard wired to need touch, closeness, and connection to feel safe and secure enough to sleep well.
 Use these tools if they work for you.